pyglet/pyglet/doc/internal/testing.rst

 Interactive test annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Interactive test cases can be marked with specific py.test marks.
+Interactive test cases can be marked with specific pytest marks.
 Currently the following marks are used:

 .. py:decorator:: pytest.mark.requires_user_action